Skip to main content

 Learning objectives

-The Executive Program is designed to cover six dimensions of and competences for health diplomacy:
+The Executive Program will cover six dimensions of and competences for health diplomacy:

 1. The dynamics of formal and informal decision-making – where and by whom are real decisions taken?